flyteorg/flyte-conference-talks/pydata-global-2022/README.md

 ### Reproducibility [10 minutes]

 - **Containerization**: Containerize your workflows for dependency isolation.
-- **Randomness and Resource Requirements**: Code- and compute-level reproducibility.
+- **Randomness and Resource Requirements**: Code- and resource-level reproducibility.

 ### Recoverability [15 minutes]